 Several teams managed to deploy their containers at scale on the ETHZ/CSCS Piz Daint high-performance computing platform

-Each team delivered a project report (see ) either the hackathon or immediately thereafter.
+Each team delivered a project report (see Appendix A.1) either during the hackathon or immediately thereafter.

-A post-event survey was taken, and the feedback (see ) was favourable.
+A post-event survey was taken, and the feedback (see Appendix A.2) was favourable.

 For many of the teams this event represented their first exposure to containers, which makes the results even more impressive.
 All the teams left with the knowledge and ability to create their own containers and to pursue their own modelling objectives.
 All of the teams were offered the possibility to continue their efforts to deploy and benchmark their containers on the Piz Daint HPC platform.